-On our last morning in Flores we finally got to explore more of the island and headed off in a bus up a very long and winding road into the hills outside of Labuan Bajo to a tiny village known as Melo.
+After 2 days spent visiting the Komodo Islands of Indonesia, we finally got to explore more of the island of Flores and headed off in a bus up a very long and winding road into the hills outside of Labuan Bajo to a tiny village known as Melo.

 I enjoyed seeing more of the agricultural interior of the island and was amazed at the abundance of tropical vegetation around.
 All the locals seemed to have paw paw (papaya) trees, banana trees, coconut trees, pineapples and rice paddies in their back yards.
 Us Westerners slave away in grey office blocks day in and day out so we can afford to put healthy food on the table (and pay for our international holidays) while the locals in this part of the world live in a tropical paradise of green fields and blue skies and have delicious, healthy food on their doorsteps.
 Yes, I am making a very general observation from a brief encounter and know nothing more about the struggles of daily life in this part of the world, but what I can say is that something about our “modern” lifestyle definitely leaves much to be desired.